mateonunez/ait/packages/apps/chat/README.md

-# Rocks
+# Chat

 ## Overview

-The Rocks package (`@ait/rocks`) is the landing page for AIt.
+The Chat package (`@ait/chat`) is the landing page for AIt.
 It's a standalone React application built with Vite and Tailwind CSS, providing a modern, animated introduction to the platform.

 ## Quick Start